katossky/katossky.github.io/_posts/2016-05-19-germany-on-track.md

 *EuroVelo 3*, doesn't it ring a bell?
 Yes, indeed!
 It's [*The Pilgrims' Route*]({% post_url 2016-01-01-the-pilgrims-route %}), the bike route of over 5000 km running from Trondheim (Norway) south to Santiago-de-Compostella (Spain) that [I will ride this summer]({% post_url 2016-01-01-the-pilgrims-route %}).
 Maybe you also remember [my project]({% post_url 2016-01-20-a-planner-for-the-pilgrims-route %}) to make a journey planning service for this route.

-So, why not take advantage of *dnetz*'s GPS tracks for mapping Eurovelo 3?
+So, why not take advantage of *dnetz*'s GPS tracks for mapping *EuroVelo* 3?
 We can even compare them with [the data from *OpenStreetMap*]({% post_url 2016-04-22-how-to-download-data-from-openstreetmap %})!

 ## Quickly built...

-The track of route {% include logo.md what='ev3' %} / {% include logo.md what='d7' %} is available [here](http://www.radnetz-deutschland.de/index.php?eID=tx_nawsecuredl&u=0&file=fileadmin/Redaktion/Dateien/D-Route_7/Tracks/D-Route7.gpx&t=1463668847&hash=8937aaabac1003afcde14b04a65162cdf25eea22) in format {% include logo.md what='gpx' %} and, applying [what we learned the other day]({% post_url 2016-05-17-how-to-convert-gpx-to-geojson-with-r %}), it is now just a question of minutes between when we download the file and when we display it on a map.
+The track of route {% include logo.md what='d7' %} is available [here](http://www.radnetz-deutschland.de/index.php?eID=tx_nawsecuredl&u=0&file=fileadmin/Redaktion/Dateien/D-Route_7/Tracks/D-Route7.gpx&t=1463668847&hash=8937aaabac1003afcde14b04a65162cdf25eea22) in format {% include logo.md what='gpx' %} and, applying [what we learned the other day]({% post_url 2016-05-17-how-to-convert-gpx-to-geojson-with-r %}), it is now just a question of minutes between when we download the file and when we display it on a map.

 <div class='wide'>
   <div id='map' class='high'></div>